NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

     ```
 3. Open the workspace
 4. Download and install Visual Studio Code
-5. In Visual Studio Code: Go to the extensions tab and install the extension Dev Containers and WSL(Windows only)
+5. In Visual Studio Code: Go to the extensions tab and install the extension Dev Containers
 6. Set the `ROS_DOMAIN_ID` inside `devcontainer.json` to the number of the Turtlebot you want to control e.g. set it to 2 if you want to use /turtle2.
 Use the devcontainer-file which sits in the folder which represents your GPU (note: Nvidia is untested, remember that often the iGPU of the processor is configured to be used in Linux)
-7. Optional: Replace `ros2` inside `devcontainer.json` with your preferred username under which the container runs
-8. Open Command Palette (either use `View->Command Palette...` or `Ctrl+Shift+P`), then search and/or run command `Dev Containers: (Re-)build and Reopen in Container`.
+7. Open Command Palette (either use `View->Command Palette...` or `Ctrl+Shift+P`), then search and/or run command `Dev Containers: (Re-)build and Reopen in Container`.
 Take the one which suits best for your platform
-9. Lean back and take a coffee.
+8. Lean back and take a coffee.
 The initial start of the environment can take a while (5-10 minutes)
+9. If you want to start the dev container in the future, simply open the workspace inside of Visual Studio code and then run the command from step 7

 ### Linux: Run directly on host (deprecated)
 It is assumed that you use Ubuntu or another Ubuntu-based distribution.
 If you use another one, you have to adjust the `apt`-commands to the package manager of your distribution.